NormB/colima-services/wiki/Network-Debugging.md

 ## Overview

 Network issues are common in containerized environments.
-This guide provides systematic approaches to diagnose and resolve network problems in Colima Services.
+This guide provides systematic approaches to diagnose and resolve network problems in DevStack Core.

 **Network Setup:**
 - **Network**: dev-services (172.20.0.0/16)